gvw100/HabitHaven/README.md

   - You can view habit statistics in the "Statistics" tab.
   - You can customize and view notifications in the "Notifications" tab.
   - You can view habit achievements in the "Achievements" tab.
 - You can delete a habit by clicking the garbage can icon in the appropriate row of the habit list.
+- Alternatively, you can delete a habit by right-clicking and selecting the "Delete the Habit" option.
 - You can delete all habits by clicking the "Settings" option in the sidebar and clicking "Delete All Habits."
+- You can make a copy of a habit by right-clicking and selecting the "Clone the Habit" option.
+- You can archive a habit by right-clicking and selecting the "Archive the Habit" option.
+- You can unarchive a habit by right-clicking a habit in the "Archived Habits" tab and selecting the "Unarchive the Habit" option.
+- Hide on close and exit on close
+  - You can toggle the application to exit on close or hide on close.
+If you click a toast notification while the application is hidden, the application is re-opened back to where you left off
+  - You can find an exe file at out/executable/HabitHaven.exe.
+If the app is hidden, re-opening the exe brings you back to where you left off.
 - You can locate my visual component in many places:
   - After earning an achievement, you can hear a sound effect being played and an achievement toast being displayed.
-These toasts can be toggled on and off in the "Settings" option.
+These toasts can be toggled on and off in the "Settings" sidebar option.
   - Once my application launches, the HabitHaven logo can be seen above the two buttons.
   - The HabitHaven logo can be seen on the sidebar.
   - Icons for each option on the sidebar can be seen on the sidebar.
   - Once within a habit, icons can be seen within each of the tabs of the tabbed pane.
   - Icons for each achievement tier can be seen in the habit achievements.
+  - Some more icons can be seen in the settings sidebar option.
 - You can save the state of my application in one of three ways:
   - Click the "Save to File" option in the sidebar.
   - Close the application with unsaved changes - you will be prompted to save, click "Yes".